 - Introduce yourself, state your occupation and qualifications and establish that you are of good character.

-- Provide an explanation that you are aware of the offence that has been committed by the offender e.g. “X is facing a charge of drink driving and is pleading guilty”.
+- Make it clear that you are aware of the offence that has been committed by the offender e.g. “X is facing a charge of drink driving and is pleading guilty”.

 - State whether you believe the offence was a one-off incident.

-- Include details of any unfavourable consequences the offender will experience as a result of conviction.
+- Include details of any unfavourable consequences the offender will experience as a result of a conviction (where applicable).

 However, there is no one standard way that a character reference should be written.
 A character reference in support of a drink driving offender will not set out the same details as for an assault charge.
-Below are some of the details that you may provide in your character reference, depending on the nature of the charge.
+Below are some of the details that may be provide in a character reference, depending on the nature of the matter.

 Typically, a character reference for this type of offence will set out issues relating to drinking.
 It may explain how the offender is trying to be more responsible with their alcohol consumption, the steps they are taking to ensure the incident does not happen again and/or an acknowledgement that drink driving is incorrect.
 You may also wish to detail the personal consequences that the offender will experience as a result of losing their licence.